madachy/se-lib.org/source/index.rst

 Acknowledgments
 ==================

-PyML research and development is supported by these sponsors:
+se-lib research and development is supported by these sponsors:

 * Naval Postgraduate School Foundation
 * Marine Corps Air Station (MCAS) Miramar